mnichols/go-temporal-sample/README.md

     --input '{"subscriptionId": "123"}'
     --workflow-id foo

-# observe that the workflow recalls the SetupJFrog activity and exits
+# observe that the workflow re-calls the SetupJFrog activity and exits
 ```